rahilpathan/Win10Boost/README.md

 ______________
  How to use:
-1. Download 'TheBasicTweak.bat file' or copy paste the entire content to notepad and save it as batch file.
+1. Download 'Win10Boost.bat file' or copy paste the entire content to notepad and save it as batch file.
 2. Then right click and run as administrator.
 ______________